JSubelj/g910-gkey-macro-support/README.md

 Currently the mapper supports three types of hotkeys (also described in [hotkey_types.txt](docs/hotkey_types.txt)):
  * `"typeout"` - Type out (ex. clicking on GKey types out a string)
  * `"shortcut"` - Shortcuts (ex. clicking on GKey presses shift+f4)
+ * `"run"` - Starting a program (anything you can start from shell) This works only on cli programs.
  * `"nothing"` - Do nothing (unbound key)

 To add a hotkey add to `config.json` the following code: